digital-asset/daml/docs/source/daml-finance/getting-started/getting-started.rst

 ==========================================

-You might have noticed that Alice is an observer of Bob’s account and might be wondering why this is the case.
+You might have noticed that Alice is an observer of Bob’s account and you might be wondering why this is the case.

 This is because the party exercising the ``Transfer`` choice, which in this case is Alice, needs to fetch Bob’s account in order to verify that it has not been archived.

-In one of the next tutorials, we will see how to use the ``Disclosure`` interface to temporarily disclose Bob’s account to Alice and then undisclose it as part of the same transaction.
+In one of the following tutorials, we will see how to use the ``Disclosure`` interface to temporarily disclose Bob’s account to Alice and then undisclose it as part of the same transaction.